-Women often feel uncertain about available treatment options when they suspect a prolapse, or when diagnosed with one.
-Not knowing what to do, or believing there is nothing that can be done, some women delay or limit treatment.
+Women often feel uncertain about available treatment options when they suspect a prolapse or when diagnosed with one.
+Some women delay or limit treatment without knowing what to do or believing there is nothing that can be done.

 “Pelvic organ prolapse is a common condition involving the vaginal descent of one or more pelvic organs, most commonly involving the bladder, uterus, and rectum.
 Prolapse is a structural issue that happens due to the loss of pelvic organ support.”

 Because early action is pivotal for the easier reversal of prolapse and the long-term success of recovery, let’s explore avenues of help.